Name: Danny Neal

-Education: College of DuPage (2005-2007)
+College of DuPage (2005-2007) Meteorology

-Moraine Valley CC (2008-2009)
+Moraine Valley CC (2008-2009) Fire Sciences

-Penn State University (2014)
+Penn State University (2014) Meteorology

-American Military University (2015)
+American Military University (2015) Emergency Management

-Storm chasing is done with selfish motives.
-I am drawn to the power of Mother Nature and to try to get as close as reasonably possible to a tornado.
+Storm chasing is done with a selfish motive.
+I am drawn to the power of Mother Nature and to try to get as close as reasonably possible to a tornado to document it.
 With that being said, storm chasing can be quite dangerous and cause catastrophic damage to human and property alike.
 For this reason I had taken a strong interest in preparedness and emergency medical training.
 Often times storm chasers are the first ones to stumble upon a damage scene.
-It is important to be trained on how to treat basic injuries and do a scene size up to let other resources know the magnitude of the disaster.
+It is important to be trained on how to treat basic injuries and to do a scene size up to let other resources know the magnitude of the disaster.
 I feel confident knowing I can provide basic aid to those that need it should I encounter another situation that calls for such.
 As I alluded to above, storm chasing is done with selfish motives.
 I don’t go out chasing thinking I am going to save lives and define my chasing as “doing it for saving lives.”
 I do my part in the warning process by submitting accurate and timely reports to the National Weather Service.
-I highly encourage everyone to take a basic spotter training course hosted by your local NWS office!
+I highly encourage everyone to take a basic spotter training course hosted by your local weather forecast office!

-Among those opportunities, our organization Illinois Storm Chasers LLC has been locally backed by the National Weather Service Chicago.
-We have received the “Weather Ready Nation Ambassador” tag for NOAA and strive to bring public awareness to the impacts of severe weather.
+Among the greatest of opportunities received, our organization Illinois Storm Chasers LLC has been locally backed by the National Weather Service Chicago.
+We have received the “Weather Ready Nation Ambassador” tag from NOAA and strive to bring public awareness, training, and education to the impacts of severe weather.
 My weather page is a centralized hub for people to come to when severe weather approaches to get the latest forecasts, watches, and warnings.
 My efforts have been applauded by numerous entities including the local television, newspaper, and professional weather community.
 I don’t do the weather for fame.
 I only do it for awareness and to help spread the goals and mission of the National Weather Service.
-For this reason I have taken a volunteer position on NWS Chicago’s Social Media team.
-When severe weather threatens the area I routinely come into the weather service and monitor their social media feeds and occasionally post warnings to everyone that is looking for the latest severe weather information.
+For this reason I have taken a volunteer position on the National Weather Service Chicago’s Social Media team.
+When severe weather threatens the area, I routinely come into the weather service and monitor their social media feeds and occasionally post warnings to everyone that is looking for the latest severe weather information.
 I also have the opportunity to assist their meteorologists with post severe weather activities such as damage surveys.
-Since early 2015 I have surveyed three tornadoes across the Chicago warning area.
+Since early 2015 I have surveyed several tornadoes across the Chicago warning area.
 I am proud and honored to be able to help the NWS in any way possible.
-I am not a NOAA employee, but one day hope to have the opportunity to be one.
+I am not a NOAA employee, but one day hope to have the opportunity.